bradford-hamilton/Ruby-On-Quails/guides/source/autoloading_and_reloading_constants.md

 ```

 When the application runs, code is reloaded when something relevant to this
 logic changes.
-In order to do that, Rails monitors a number of things:
+In order to do that, Quails monitors a number of things:

 * `config/routes.rb`.